 First of all, make sure to wear quality hiking boots because the terrain is rocky.

 Need new boots?
 Check out our list of the best women's hiking shoes and boots.

 You'll want to bring a backpack (like the REI men's Trail 25 pack or REI women's Trail 25 pack), and I recommend using a trekking pole (or poles) to save your knees and help keep your balance on the rocky path.

 Champagne Tastes' gear recommendation: These Kelty trekking poles are our favorite because they're easy to adjust, sturdy, lightweight, and the cork handles are comfortable even at the end of a long hike.

-I also recommend a headlamp (like this Energizer headlamp) to light your way in the dark.
+I also recommend a headlamp (like this Black Diamond headlamp) to light your way in the dark.